Get Enough Rental Car Insurance for Your Vacation

-If you are planning to rent a car on your next vacation, take the time to find out whether you will need to buy additional insurance.
-The last thing you want to do is make your holiday more expensive by paying double for auto insurance.
+If you’re planning to rent a car on your next vacation, be sure to take the time to find out whether you’ll need to buy additional insurance.
+The last thing you want to do is make your trip more expensive by paying double for auto insurance.
 Many drivers sign up for the rental company’s optional insurance, without realizing their insurance policy or credit card already provides rental car protection.
 When you apply for auto insurance quotes, make sure you ask for enough coverage to meet your family’s needs.

 If you plan to rent a car while on vacation, find out what kind of collision, comprehensive and liability coverage you have on your policy.
 Also ask if you have “waiver of deductible” coverage.
 With this type of coverage, policyholders do not have to pay the deductible, if they are in an accident that is not their fault.
 This waiver may not apply to rental cars, so check with your insurer.
 Remember that if you do get in an accident, you may wind up paying higher premiums.
 Figure out your family’s needs, before you apply for auto insurance quotes.

 If you decide you need additional coverage, rental companies offer a “loss damage waiver.”
 While this is not technically an insurance policy, it does relieve drivers of financial responsibility if a rental car is damaged or stolen.
 The waiver may also provide “loss of use” coverage.
 This covers you in case the rental company asks to be reimbursed for the amount of income lost, while the rental car is being repaired.
 It may also cover towing and administrative fees.
 In many states, auto insurance policies do not cover the rental car company’s “loss of use.”If you don’t want to worry about a flat tire, an overheated engine or a broken headlight, sign up for a roadside assistance plan.